Corey O'Brien

 Corey Daniel O’Brien (born September 11, 1973) is an American lawyer and politician.
 He was a member of the Lackawanna County Board of Commissioners from 2008 to 2015.
 In 2010, he challenged incumbent Congressman Paul Kanjorski in the May 2010 Democratic primary but lost.

 Early life and education

-He graduated from the Dunmore Junior-Senior High School in Dunmore, Pennsylvania in 1992.
+He graduated from the Dunmore Junior-Senior High School in Dunmore, Pennsylvania, in 1992.

 He graduated from Penn State University with a Bachelor of Arts in 1996 and from the Catholic University of America Columbus School of Law with a Juris Doctor in 2000.

 Early career

 In 1996 he interned in the White House during the Presidency of Bill Clinton.
 From 1996 to 1997 he was a press officer with the United States Agency for International Development.

 From 1992 to 1997 he served as President of the Dunmore Community Center Development Board in Dunmore, Pennsylvania.

 Legal & broadcasting career

-From 2000 to 2005 and again from 2007 to 2008 he practiced law with Kilpatrick Townsend & Stockton in Washington, DC.
+From 2000 to 2005 and again from 2007 to 2008 he practiced law with Kilpatrick Townsend & Stockton in Washington, D.C.

 From 2005 to 2006 he hosted The Pulse with Corey O'Brien on WOLF-TV in Northeastern Pennsylvania.
 In 2006 he hosted Corey O’Brien Now on WILK News Radio in Northeastern Pennsylvania.

 From 2005 to 2007 he served as Of Counsel for Stevens & Lee in Scranton, Pennsylvania.

 From 2012 to 2015 he practiced law with his own law firm in Moosic, Pennsylvania.

 He later served as a political analyst on the ABC-affiliate, WNEP-TV 16, and WILK News Radio.